Lopezurrutia/woa/README.md

 ![SST January](sst_jan.png)

 ## Getting Started
-See https://www.nodc.noaa.gov/OC5/woa18/ for information on the World Ocean Atlas variables, resolution, etc.
+See the [World Ocean Atlas](https://www.nodc.noaa.gov/OC5/woa18/) for information on the available variables, resolution, etc.
-Download all variables and resolutions, and convert to numpy arrays by running the bash script:
+To download all variables and resolutions, and convert to numpy arrays run the bash script:
 ```
 ./read_woa_all.sh
 ```
 Uncomment those varaibles not of your interest.
 The compressed numpy files are saved to the output dir (default to woa_np), one file per variable.
-WARNING: The files at 0.25 degree resolution are quite large, aprox 1.5 Gb each for the temperature and salinity npz files.
+**WARNING**: The files at 0.25 degree resolution are quite large, aprox 1.5 Gb each for the temperature and salinity npz files.

+## Utilities
-- utils.py contains utility functions to make global maps of specific variables and to extract data from vector of coordinate points for example:
+- 'utils.py' contains utility functions to make global maps of specific variables and to extract data from vector of coordinate points for example:
 ```
 read_and_plot(